Nelitarnia/WO3U-speedrun-guide/character-notes.md

 He is one of the least acrobatic characters in the game, with a rather low regular jump and no good ways to extend it.
 His air charge attack responds to air momentum and can give him a little extra height if done early in the jump, but it doesn't help much.

 His C6 has the same "magnetic" effect as Xu Huang's attacks.

+## Da Ji

+- Speed / Acclaim + Expertise

+### Good angled glitch

+She is able to breach up to medium-thick walls with the following attacks: S3 (barely), C4, C5, S8 (barely).

+### Average attacking through walls

+Her air special can hit a short length through walls.
+I'm not sure if having extra height would increase the range?

+### Average high jump

+Double jump and air charge attack help in extending her jumps.

+As a side note: sprint attack lifts Da Ji in air while she is angled.
+This gives her a slightly higher solo jump in niche circumstances.

+Highest jump so far: double jump -> charge air attack.
+(About 1.3 steps at Luoyang.)

+### Average speed movement

+She can use double jumping to exceed her natural running speed.

+Her charge air attack is a downsmash that adds to her current speed and doesn't have much of a cooldown.
+It can be used to do a speed movement tactic since it's handy to do from a double jump, and as usual, Agility makes it even faster.
+However, this is not fast enough to come close to obsoleting your horse.

+### Other notes

+She can't participate in infinite jumps since her air special ends in a downsmash.

 ## Dian Wei